Skip to main content

 What payment methods do you accept for maintenance in West Palm Beach?

-Cash, all major credit cards, ACH, and personal/business checks.
-No payment is collected before the job is complete — written estimate first, work done, walkthrough with you, then invoice.
+Cash, all major credit cards, ACH, and personal or business checks.
+No payment is collected before the job is complete — free estimate first, work done, walkthrough with you, then invoice.
 We never ask for upfront deposits on standard maintenance work in West Palm Beach.

-Do you offer free written estimates for maintenance in West Palm Beach?
+Do you offer free estimates for maintenance in West Palm Beach?

 Yes — every maintenance estimate in West Palm Beach is free and in writing.
 You receive an itemized scope-of-work with line items for parts, labor, materials, and warranty terms.
 The number on the estimate is the number on the invoice.
 No mid-job add-ons, no "while we were up there" surprises.